sradiouy/deNovoTEsDmel/README.md

 # Step to follow to transfer TEs and genes:

-# Prepare CDS and genes reference fasta

-python cds_gene_fasta_preparation.py

 #### Set varaible names

 wdir = working directory
 strain = base name of a strain (i.e., STO-022)
 FastaPath = full path to fasta file of genome assemble TEAnnotation = full path to TE annotation file in bed format

+### Prepare CDS and genes reference fasta

+#### Download the following files from flyBase and change accordingly in the following script:

+- dmel-all-r(VERSION).gtf'
+- dmel-all-gene-r(VERSION).fasta
+- dmel-all-CDS-r(VERSION).fasta

+python cds_gene_fasta_preparation.py wdir

 ### Obtain fasta sequence of TEs from bed file